'Cats' The Movie Starts Shooting In November In The U.K.

 — Playbill (@playbill) July 20, 2018

-Auditions have already started for dancers and singers for the many musical sequences according to the Daily Mail.
+Auditions have already started for dancers and singers for the many musical sequences, according to the Daily Mail.

 “I’m told it’s an ‘all-singing, all-dancing’ extravaganza.”

-The hope to start rehearsals next month in order to be ready to film in November at Leavesden Studios.
-The movie version of Cats is also said to include additional lines and music that were cut for the stage version.
+The hope is to start rehearsals next month in order to be ready to film in November at Leavesden Studios.
+The movie version of Cats is also said to include additional lines and music that were cut from the stage version.

 “Maestro Lloyd Webber has been working closely with Hooper and his associates and will orchestrate his score for the film.
 Plus (as I reported back in January) he has written a new number that will be sung by perky white kitten Victoria (perhaps Swift?).”